 A continuation of VIRT 300 Immersive Media Design III.
 Advanced study of principles and techniques of the creation of virtual spaces.
 Creation of proof of concept assets for projects to be produced in senior year.
-Credits: 3 Lecture Hours: 0 Studio Hours: 6 Clock Hours: 3 Prerequisites: VIRT 100, MEDA 123C or 123D, or with instructor approval.

 VIRT 310: Programming for Immersive Media